 5.86.
 The operating organization is required to consider potentially hazardous installations and transport operations for hazardous material in the vicinity of the nuclear fuel cycle R&D facility (see paras 5.36 and 5.37 of SSR-1 [16]).
 Toxic and asphyxiant hazards should be evaluated to verify that specific gas concentrations meet the acceptance criteria.
 It should be ensured that external toxic and asphyxiant hazards would not adversely affect the control of the facility.
 In the case of explosions, risks should be assessed for compliance with overpressure criteria.
-To evaluate the possible effects of flammable liquids, volcanic ash, falling objects (e.g. chimneys), air shock waves and missiles resulting from explosions, their possible distance from the facility and hence their potential for causing physical damage should be assessed.
+To evaluate the possible effects of flammable liquids, volcanic ash, falling objects (e.g. chimneys), and air shock waves and missiles resulting from explosions, the possible distance of these hazards from the facility, and hence their potential for causing physical damage, should be assessed.